camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 * **redirect_uri**

   REQUIRED.
 Redirection URI to which the response will be sent.
 This URI MUST exactly match one of the Redirection URI values for the Client pre-registered at the OpenID Provider, with the matching performed as described in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986.html#section-6.2.1).
-When using this flow, the Redirection URI SHOULD use the https scheme; however, it MAY use the http scheme.
+When using this flow, the Redirection URI MUST use the https scheme; however, it MAY use the http scheme only for non-production environments.
 The Redirection URI MAY use an alternate scheme, such as one that is intended to identify a callback into a native application.

 * **state**